<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=178113&amp;fmt=gif">

 Makeshift Holding Cell

-There’s no need to list out the security deficiencies in this makeshift holding cell.
+There’s no need to list the security deficiencies in this makeshift holding cell.
 In short, everything was wrong.
 It was a particularly unsafe situation for the courthouse security officers and a marginally humane situation for the prisoners.
-Fortunately, the courthouse security team recognized how acute these deficiencies were, and made extra efforts to compensate via their prisoner handling protocols.
+Fortunately, the courthouse security team recognized how acute these deficiencies were and made extra efforts to compensate via their prisoner-handling protocols.
 Amazingly, up to that point, no serious security situation had occurred.

 Still, it placed a heavy burden on the courthouse security officers.
 Again, humans are known to make errors.
-Having architectural and technology features that provide a fail-safe backup is the best way to avoid human error that can result in a security crisis.
+Having architectural and technology features that provide a fail-safe backup is the best way to avoid human error resulting in a security crisis.

 The Best Design Features